diazmaria/BookShop/README.md

 ## C++ Bookshop

 ### Description
-Through this C++ Book Shop prototype, users can consult a catalogue of books, e-books and cds, add them to their shopping carts and purchase them.
+Through this C++ Bookshop prototype, users can consult a catalogue of books, e-books and cds, add them to their shopping carts and purchase them.
 User's details and one or more of their credit cards details will be sroted.
 When an user do a checkout a new order is created and the stock is updated.
 Also, it is possible to view a list with all the orders placed